Barclays Online Savings Account Review 2023

 Opening an account with Barclays is pretty straightforward.
 You can open your account online in just a few minutes.
 Here’s what you need to get started:

 You need to tell Barclays whether you want to open an individual or joint account.
-If you’re opening a joint account, you need to provide the same personal information for the co-account owner.
+If you’re opening a joint account, you need to provide the same personal information as the co-account owner.

 Once your account is open, Barclays makes two small test deposits that you need to verify.
 This helps Barclays verify your external account.